rituraj421/rituraj421/README.md

 - 👯 I’m looking to collaborate on **OpenSource Projects**

-- 💬 Ask me about python or any tech-related stuff
+- 💬 Ask me about Java or any tech-related stuff

 <!-- - 📫 How to reach me: Twitter - @digichiki3 , Instagram - @digichiki3 -->

-- 😄 Pronouns: He/His

 - 📫 How to reach me **riturajroj1234@gmail.com**

 ## 🚀 Languages and Tools: